How to Maximize the Entourage Effect:

-CBN is a byproduct of THC.
-As THC breaks down, some of it is converted to CBN.
-This cannabinoid is mostly non-psychoactive but will produce some mild psychoactive side-effects in some individuals.
+CBN (cannabinol) is a byproduct of THC.
+This means that as THC breaks down, some of it is converted to CBN.
+This cannabinoid is mostly non-psychoactive but will produce some mild psychoactive side effects in some individuals.

 CBN is more sedative than most other cannabinoids and therefore is excellent for people using cannabis for conditions like insomnia, anxiety, or high stress.